Donna Farhi Workshop

 What Do I Need To Bring?

-Essential: Yoga mat, 1 belt (long, wide, cotton with metal D rings) , 1 brick, 3 wool or cotton blankets, 1 thick bath towel, 1 face cloth, 1 bolster & a Gertie Ball
+Essential: Yoga mat, 1 belt (long, wide, cotton with metal D rings) , 1 brick, 3 yoga blankets (wool or cotton), 1 thick bath towel, 1 bolster & a Gertie Ball (you will be provided with full details on equipment when you register)

 A packed lunch each day (optional), there are also plenty of cafés nearby